Author: Ahsan Qureshi

 Fix this week

-• Export last 30 days search terms, sort by cost and conversions; tag zero-conversion, high-cost queries.
+• Export top search terms by spend and tag low-intent queries.

 Symptoms